hpehl/dockerfiles/wildfly/README.md

-# WildFly Kubernetes Demo
+# WildFly Domain

+This repository contains a Dockerfile to setup a WildFly domain.
+It's based on the idea to have a generic docker image which is used to start both a domain controller and an arbitrary number of host controllers.

-## Domain Mode
+## Domain Controller

-In order to use the domain mode, you need to first start the domain controller.
-The domain controller defines two server groups called `main-server-group` and `other-server-group`.
+In order to setup a domain, you need to start the domain controller.
+The domain controller defines two server groups called `main-server-group` and `other-server-group`, but does not include any servers.

-	docker run --rm -it -p 9990:9990 --name=domain-master hpehl/wildfly-kubernetes --host-config host-master.xml -b 0.0.0.0 -bmanagement 0.0.0.0
+	docker run --rm -it -p 9990:9990 --name=domain-master hpehl/wildfly-domain --host-config host-master.xml -b 0.0.0.0 -bmanagement 0.0.0.0

+## Host Controller

 The host controller defines one server called `server-one` with `auto-start=true` and `group=main-server-group`.
-You can start as many host controllers as you like.
-Use the following snippet to start one:
+You can change the server group using an environment variable given at runtime:

 	docker run --rm -it -p 8080 --link domain-master:domain-controller hpehl/wildfly-kubernetes --host-config host-slave.xml -b 0.0.0.0 -bmanagement 0.0.0.0

-To start a host controller with a server using `other-server-group` execute

     docker run --rm -it -p 8080 --link domain-master:domain-controller -e SERVER_GROUP=other-server-group hpehl/wildfly-kubernetes --host-config host-slave.xml -b 0.0.0.0 -bmanagement 0.0.0.0

-#### Environment Variables
+## Environment Variables

-You can use the following environment variables for further customizations.
-Please use the `-e FOO=bar` option when starting the containers.
+Here's a list of all environment variables which are processed by the docker image:

 - `WILDFLY_MANAGEMENT_USER`: User for the management endpoint.
 Defaults to "admin"
 - `WILDFLY_MANAGEMENT_PASSWORD`: Password for the management endpoint.
 Defaults to "admin"